Manual Machining

 end mill

-A milling cutter used to machine grooves, slots, pockets, and contours into workpieces.
+A mill cutting tool used to machine grooves, slots, pockets, and contours into workpieces.
 End mills have one or more flutes.

 end milling